-The project results will provide decision support to make a best possible trade-off between security of supply and societal costs in planning and operation of the Nordic power system.
-The project will build new competence for analysis of extraordinary events, and the collaboration with transmission system operators and authorities ensures that the developed methodologies will increase situational awareness as well as aid for deciding on remedial actions and preparedness plans for the power system.
+The project results provide decision support to make a best possible trade-off between security of supply and societal costs in planning and operation of the Nordic power system.
+The project build new competence for analysis of extraordinary events, and the collaboration with transmission system operators and authorities ensures that the developed methodologies increase situational awareness as well as aid for deciding on remedial actions and preparedness plans for the power system.
 Improved understanding of the risks associated with extraordinary events will also be of great value for electric utilities, households and industry in general, as modern society is heavily dependent on a reliable electric supply.

-Sperstad, I. B.; Kiel, E. S. (2018).
-"Development of a Qualitative Framework for Analysing High-Impact Low-Probability Events in Power Systems".
-European Safety & Reliability Conference (ESREL) 2018, Trondheim, Norway.
+Sperstad, I. B.; Kiel, E. S.: Development of a Qualitative Framework for Analysing High-Impact Low-Probability Events in Power Systems.
+European Safety & Reliability Conference (ESREL), 2018, Trondheim, Norway.

 Sperstad, I. B.; Kjølle, G. H.; Gjerde, O.; Vrana, T. K.; Jakobsen, S. H.; Turunen, J.; Haarla, L. (2018).
-"Vulnerability Analysis of HVDC Contingencies in the Nordic Power System," report no. C2-132, CIGRE Session, Paris.
+Vulnerability Analysis of HVDC Contingencies in the Nordic Power System.
+SINTEFblog.
+Report no. C2-132, CIGRE Session, 2018, Paris, France.